caseykneale/ChemometricsTools.jl/docs/src/Demos/CalibXfer.md

 ### Getting to the point
 So why do we need to do a calibration transfer?
-Same chemical, same type of measurement, even the same wavelengths recorded.
-Hah, learn basic analytical chemistry, or at least, do the naive thing, apply this model to the measurements on instrument 2.
+Same chemical, same type of measurements, even the same wavelengths are recorded and compared.
+Do the naive thing, apply this model to the measurements on instrument 2.
 See what error you get.

 ```julia
 println("RMSEP: ", RMSE(PLSR1(tst2; Factors = 7), tsty))
 ```